aminrm4/horrified_oop/README.md

 ### 🎪 Game Setup

-1. **Choose Your Hero:** Select from available characters (Archaeologist, Courier, Mayor, Scientist)
+1. **Choose Your Hero:** Select from available characters with unique abilities
 2. **Select Monsters:** Choose which monsters to face in your adventure
 3. **Plan Your Strategy:** Coordinate with other players to defeat the monsters